ParadiseBotList/Server-Documentation/moderator_documents/why.md

 sort: 1
 ---

-# Why This is Here?
+# Why is This Here?

-"OMG!
+> "OMG!
 Did you just put moderator documents online for everyone to see?!"

 Oh yes we did.

-I personally believe the more visible our actions are, the more accountable and consistant we are with any actions we take as moderators.
-This site is built with the idea to help Rapture moderators enfource our rules and policies but, honestly, can be modified to be used by any server.
+We personally believe the more visible our actions are, the more accountable and consistant we are with any actions we take as Moderators or Administrators.
+This site is built with the idea to help the Paradise Bot List team enforce our rules and policies but, honestly, can be modified and used by any server.

 Processes outlined here are more about sharing the overall intent.
-While they are written to be followed step-by-step, moderators should feel free to diverge from them should they feel it necessary.
+While they are written to be followed step-by-step, our staff should feel free to diverge from them should they feel it necessary.

-"Doesn't that go against the whole 'being consistant' thing?"
+> "Doesn't that go against the whole 'being consistant' thing?"

 Yes and no.  While moderation tasks have repeated tasks, there should be enough flexibility to allow for discretion.
 For example, if a member has turned particularly toxic, it may be appropriate to skip the whole "warning" phase and just server mute them.